Pyline Tangsuvanich

 First off, what exactly is FF&E?

-Furniture are moveable objects used to support functional activities in a space.
-It includes items like chairs, tables, desks, and decor.
+Furniture or moveable objects used to support the functional activities of a space.
+This includes items such as chairs, tables, desks, and decor.

 Fixtures are items attached / affixed to the space in a semi-permanent manner.
 They can be removed and relocated without impacting the structure.
 Examples include lighting and shelving.

-FF&E does not include things such as millwork, plumbing equipment, or lighting.
-These items are permanently affixed to spaces and belong to the architectural and MEP categories rather than FF&E.
+FF&E does not include things such as millwork or plumbing!
+These items are permanently affixed to spaces and belong to the architectural or MEP categories respectively rather than FF&E.

-Without FF&E, spaces would be empty and not helpful for human occupation.
-Imagine an office space without desks or a home without furniture.
-Because FF&E gets used on a daily basis, they depreciate over time.
-Unlike a column or a wall, FF&E items are much easier to replace and swap out.
+Without FF&E, spaces would simply be empty and not useful for people to occupy or use.
+Imagine an office space without desks or hotel without beds.
+FF&E gets used on a daily basis, so it depreciates over time.
+However, unlike a column or a window, FF&E items are much easier to replace when they have met the end of their useful life.

 A large part of an interior designer’s job is selecting and procuring furniture.
-They bring spaces to life with FF&E. During the design stages, designers use mood boards, samples, and showroom visits to assemble a cohesive FF&E package for clients.
+Interior designers bring a space to life through careful selection of the FF&E that will occupy the space.
+During the design stages, designers use mood boards, samples, and showroom visits to assemble cohesive FF&E options for their clients to choose from.

 What should I consider when selecting FF&E?